navyhockey56/EmeraldVM/README.md

 There are several built-in methods within EmeraldByte.

 #### to_s
+Takes a single parameter and replaces it with its string representation.
+For strings, the value remains unchanged; for integers, the value is encased in a string; for ids, the value is replaced with "ID '<i>id</i>'".

 #### to_i
+Takes a single parameter and replaces it with its integer representation.
+For integers, the value remains unchanged; for strings of integers, the integer within the string is returned; any other input will produce an error.

 #### print_int
+Takes a single parameter containing an integer and prints it out.

 #### print_string
+Takes a single parameter containing a string and print it out.

 #### concat
+Takes two parameters containing strings and returns their concatenated value.

 #### length
+Takes a single parameter containing a string and returns the length of the string.

 #### size
+Takes a singe parameter containing the location of a table and returns the number of keys contained within the table.

 #### iter
+Takes three parameters - the first is an id of a function which takes 3 parameters (key, value, input); the second parameter contains the location of the table to iterate over; and the last parameter contains any arbitrary value to be passed to the function identified by the first parameter.
+For each (key,value) pair in the specifed table, the pair along with the value from the third parameter will be passed to the function identified by the first parameter in a call statement.